-At the conclusion of each semester students will receive their grades and be notified by the Registrar regarding their Academic Standing.
+At the conclusion of each semester students will receive their grades and be notified by the Registrar regarding their Academic Standing via email to their college assigned student email.

 Students placed on Academic Suspension will be dropped from their classes.